-In light of these circumstances, the Japan Industrial Safety and Health Association is working hard on measures for small and medium-sized enterprises, which are the foundation of the Japanese economy.
-These measures include offering a program in which experts provide free advice to businesses in the tertiary sector and businesses with small and medium-sized workplaces in manufacturing and in the tertiary sector as well as establishing safety and health consultation offices to help resolve worries.
+In light of these circumstances, the Japan Industrial Safety and Health Association (JISHA) is, above all, working hard on measures for SMEs, which are the foundation of the Japanese economy.
+These measures include offering the program in which experts provide free advice on OSH matters to the workplaces in the SMEs of manufacturing and the tertiary sectors, as well as establishing safety and health consultation section to help resolve these worries.